 This Japanese stoneware chawan with its marbled brown glaze was handcrafted in Kyoto by a master potter.

-The potter’s signature is engraved on the underside of the bowl.
+You’ll find the potter’s signature engraved on the underside of the bowl

-Accidentally broken, I restored it using traditional Japanese lacquer, called Urushi, and 24-carat gold.
+Accidentally broken, I restored it in the traditional way using Japanese lacquer, called Urushi, and 24-carat gold.

 You can reuse this bowl to drink your favorite tea, or simply keep it as an object to admire.

-Measuring 10 cm in diameter and 5 cm in height, it is twice as unique.
+It measures 12 cm in diameter and 7 cm in height, and is twice unique.